Matthew Stafford Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 - Note: Stafford's stats vs. Giants date back to 2016.

-- This week Stafford will face the NFL's 22nd-ranked pass defense (280.4 yards allowed per game).
+- The 280.4 yards per game the Giants are conceding through the air makes them the NFL's 22nd-ranked pass defense.

-- At 2.0 passing TDs allowed per game, the Giants defense is ranked 21st in the NFL.
+- With 10 passing TDs conceded this season, the Giants defense is ranked 21st in the NFL.

 Recent Performances

-- Last week against the Seahawks, Stafford went 25-for-37 (67.6 percent) for 365 yards, while throwing one touchdown and one interception.
+- In last week's outing against the Seahawks, Stafford had 365 yards while completing 67.6% of his passes, while throwing one touchdown with one interception.

+- Stafford has 988 passing yards (329.3 ypg), completing 67.2% of his passes and recording seven touchdown passes and two interceptions over his last three games.

 Stafford's Los Angeles Teammates